 - 12 PDs/CDUs/PDUs/Contact Hours for PMI or IIBA® certification or re-certification.

-- 90 days of support with direct email access to our certified instructors.
+- 90 days of support with direct email access to our certified instructors, as well as twice-per-month instructor hours.

 - 6 months of online access to the course materials.
 (You can also download them for future use.)